ray-project/ray/doc/source/data/working-with-tensors.rst

 Working with Tensors
 ====================

-N-dimensional arrays (that is, tensors) are ubiquitous in ML workloads.
+N-dimensional arrays (in other words, tensors) are ubiquitous in ML workloads.
 This guide describes the limitations and best practices of working with such data.

 Tensor data representation